 - Most programs require 3 letters of recommendation for residency.

 - Most PM&R programs require a preliminary year (intern year), most commonly in Internal Medicine or Surgery.
-It is strongly advised that you get a letter of recommendation from either Internal Medicine or Surgery, if you are applying to these respective fields for preliminary year.
-Please note that some Internal Medicine preliminary year programs may require up to 4 letters of recommendation (this usually includes the Internal Medicine departmental letter, which is a general letter your medical school’s Internal Medicine department should be writing for every medical student applying for an Internal Medicine prelim year).
-Most preliminary programs accept (and sometimes even expect) the PM&R letters of recommendation you are already using for your PM&R program applications
+It is strongly advised that you get a letter of recommendation from either Internal Medicine or Surgery, depending on which respective intern specialty you apply for.
+Please note that some Internal Medicine preliminary year programs may require up to 4 letters of recommendation (this usually includes the Internal Medicine departmental letter, which is a general letter your medical school’s Internal Medicine Department should be writing for every medical student applying for an Internal Medicine prelim year).
+Most preliminary programs accept (and sometimes even expect) the PM&R letters of recommendation you are already using for your PM&R program applications.

-- Your medical school will give you guidance on how to obtain your letters of recommendation.
+- Your medical school will give you guidance on how to ask for and obtain your letters of recommendation.

 - Make sure you provide your letter writers with plenty of time to write your letter as well as an updated CV and personal statement.

 - Both allopathic and osteopathic residency programs use ERAS.
 The application service typically starts on July 1 of your fourth year.
 For a complete timeline, please check the ERAS website.